zubata88/mdgru/README.md

 This release is implemented using the tensorflow framework.
 The CAFFE code is not maintained anymore (there are probably breaking changes in CuDNN, not tested), but a snapshot of it is included in this release in the folder tensorflow_extra_ops as additional operation for tensorflow.
 Since being published, the code has been improved on quite a bit, especially to facilitate handling training and testing runs.
 The reported results should still be reproducible though using this implementation.
 # How to Use
 The file *RUN_mdgru.py* is used for basically all segmentation tasks.
 For now, please refer to it's help message by calling *python3 RUN_mdgru.py* and the documentation in the code.
-Please make sure to always use the flag "--ignore-nifty-header", due to a known bug in our code, until it is fixed.
+Please make sure to always use the flag "--ignore-nifti-header", due to a known bug in our code, until it is fixed.

 As the RUN_mdgru.py file contains a overly large number of parameters, a sample train+test, individual train, and individual test run are detailed in the following: